rickywck/srde-project/README.md

 #### New: Combined Retrieval + Generation Tool

-- Tool name: generate_backlog_with_retrieval
+- Tool name: `retrieval_backlog_tool` (function: `generate_backlog_with_retrieval`)
-- Purpose: Performs retrieval and backlog generation in a single tool call and returns only the generation result (retrieval payload is not returned), reducing conversation history size
+- Purpose: Performs retrieval and backlog generation in a single tool call and returns only the generation result (retrieval payload is not returned), reducing conversation history size.
 - Typical usage: Provide a segment_id (read from runs/<run_id>/segments.jsonl) and optional intent labels.
 The tool loads the segment, runs retrieval, then calls the backlog generator with the retrieved context.
 - When to use: Prefer this tool for most segment-based generation.
 Use generate_backlog when you explicitly want to generate directly from input text without RAG.

 ### Tagging & Classification

 1. Analyzes generated stories against existing backlog
+1. Analyzes generated stories against existing backlog
-2. Performs similarity search to find related items
+2. Performs similarity search to find related items (handles retrieval internally if not provided)
 3. Classifies each story as:
    - **gap**: Extends/enhances existing functionality
    - **conflict**: Contradicts/replaces existing items